Jordan Nutrition Innovation Lab (JNIL) Second Scientific Symposium | Call for Abstracts

 2. Original Research II: Nutrition knowledge, diet and physical activity

-1. Nutrition knowledge, diet and physical activity interventions to prevent overweight/obesity in women of reproductive age and/or pregnant and lactating women
+• Interventions focused on increasing nutrition knowledge, improving diet and physical activity of women of reproductive age or pregnant and lactating women to reduce overweight and obesity

 3. Original Research III: Bridging the nutrition evidence gap to support MIYCN